 - Wash your hair and have soap drip down your face?
 If you get any in your mouth and your shampoo has gluten in it, you just ingested it.

 The point here is, as someone who is celiac or gluten intolerant, you don’t want to have even a microscopic amount of gluten proteins entering your body as that can start a reaction.
-While the proteins cannot get into your body through your skin, maintaining a gluten free environment, even in soaps, shampoos, creams, etc, is essential to keeping your body healthy.
+While the proteins cannot get into your body through your skin, maintaining a gluten free environment, even in soaps, shampoos, skin cream, etc, is essential to keeping your body healthy.

 A final thought on this as well.
 While you cannot absorb gluten through your skin, if you’re newly gluten-free and your body is healing, there’s a good chance you’re also healing from an autoimmune issue as well.
 This means that your body is in a more sensitive state, and could have more reactions to different products, chemicals, allergens, etc. So if you do react to something in a soap or shampoo, even if it doesn’t contain gluten, you may need to start looking for products that are hypoallergenic, meaning they’re less likely to contain substances that commonly cause reactions.